faucetsdn/daq/schemas/udmi/docs/gateway.md

-The _gateway_ functionality is used for systems that have legacy, heritage, or traditional devices that do not communicate directly to the cloud using UDMI.
+The _gateway_ functionality is used for systems that have legacy, heritage, or traditional devices that do not communicate directly to the cloud using the [UDMI specification](../README.md).
 For example, an older BacNET based system could use a gateway to translate on-prem communications into UDMI.

 See the
 [Google Clout IoT Core Gateway Documentation](https://cloud.google.com/iot/docs/how-tos/gateways)